 “This Lancet Commission raises important and urgent issues to be tackled in Europe to foster high quality and patient-centered cancer research”, says Fátima Cardoso.
 “In Portugal, the situation has substantially worsened in the last couple of years, with unacceptable delays in opening clinical trials and extremely difficult access to research grants.
 The system is too slow and too difficult and is one of the main reasons for brain drainage we see happening within the new generations.
 In many metrics used in this Commission, our situation is similar to the Eastern European countries.
 We must act urgently to reverse this to improve the lives of Portuguese cancer patients and survivors.”

-By Ana Gerschenfeld, Health&Science Writer of the Champalimaud Foundation, based on the original Press Release prepared by the Lancet Commission.
+By Ana Gerschenfeld, Health&Science Writer of the Champalimaud Foundation.